Four-year Grammar School

 2) result of the school entrance examination (max.
 66 points).

-The joint (state) entrance examination consists of two didactic tests a) Czech language and literature (a sample for the 6-year secondary grammar school here and 4-year secondary grammar school here) and b) Mathematics (a sample for the 6-year secondary grammar school here and 4-year secondary grammar school here).
+The joint (state) entrance examination consists of two didactic tests a) Czech language and literature (a sample here) and b) Mathematics (a sample here).
 Applicants receive a maximum of 50 points for the individual didactic tests.
 The highest possible number of points for the state examination is therefore 100 points if the applicant responds correctly to all the questions in both tests.
-The school entrance examination consists of the General Educational Prerequisites (samples for the 6-year secondary grammar school here and the 4-year secondary grammar school here).
+The school entrance examination consists of the General Educational Prerequisites (samples here).
 Depending on the test result, applicants can obtain up to 66 points.
 The information on the preparatory course for the school entrance examination can be found here.

 Recognition of the school entrance examination